-Corey joined Paul Smiths College in 2002 and has been working with the AWI since 2005.
-He is a broadly trained aquatic biologist with expertise in food web ecology, invasion biology, aquatic invertebrate ecology, water quality, and aquatic taxonomy.
-As a Research Associate, Corey is responsible for coordinating and executing much of the AWI's field and laboratory work, as well as day-to-day management of the AWI's Environmental Research Lab.
-In addition he plays a large role in program research and report writing.
-Corey also teaches a number of courses at Paul Smith's College such as: Limnology, Aquatic Invertebrates, Aquatic Plants, and Mammalogy.
-Corey also serves as an advisor for students interested in thesis projects focused on aquatic ecology.
+Corey joined Paul Smith's College in 2002 and has been working with the AWI since 2005.
+He is a broadly trained limnologist with expertise in food web ecology, invasion biology, aquatic invertebrates, water quality analysis, aquatic plants, and taxonomy.
+As the senior research associate, Corey is responsible for developing and executing a diverse array of limnology and water quality research and monitoring projects across the Adirondacks.
+Corey also teaches a number of courses at Paul Smith's College such as Limnology, Aquatic Invertebrates, Aquatic Plants, and Mammalogy.
+Corey also serves as an advisor for students interested in thesis projects focused on limnology.
 View Corey's resume

 Heather joined the team in 2015 to provide administrative support to the Adirondack Watershed Institute.
-She is currently performing the role of Interim Assistant Director.
+She is currently performing the role of Program Manager.
 In her free time, she can be found hiking, skiing, and paddling - any excuse to get out and enjoy the Adirondacks.

 Jeff started as the AWISP Program Manager in 2015.
 Prior to that, he worked as a Watershed Steward, and Regional Supervisor for the Stewardship Program.
 Jeff focuses his efforts on AIS spread prevention through work with decontamination sites and watershed stewards throughout the Adirondacks.
 He also enjoys training and educating steward staff, volunteers and waterway users.
 You can expect to find him at a boat decontamination site or helping out on a Water Shield Workshop.
 He enjoys spending time outside with his family, fishing, gardening and music.